 I have over 25 years of private teaching violin.
 I teach viola and begining cello.
 I have taught in St. Mary's County and Charles County Public Schools for about 6 years combined.
 I Have been playing violin for over 40 years.
 I started out with the Suzuki Method.
 I participate with the Canadian Royal Conservatory of Music Music Development program.
 I belong to American Strings Teachers Association, National Association for Music Educators, and the Music Teacher's Association.
 If you live west of the Potomac, I will be too far away.
 Waldorf, Md is in Southern Maryland.
+I have 3 locations:2 in Charles County and 1 in St. Mary's County please let me know which one you're interested in.

 I enjoy the challange of helping a student learn.
 Everyone is different and needs a different approach.
 I believe we are both happier when they achieve their goals.
 I use a variety of methods to help teach the students how to read, technique, and songs.
 I move at the student's pace.
 If they practice more, we move faster.